go-on/queue/README.md

 Status
 ------

-This package is stable and ready for production.
+This package is considered stable and ready for production.

 Why
 ---